Emily sat cross-legged on

 From behind, a floating security drone from the haunted house drifted into view.
 Its empty black lens focused in on him as the old man's voice boomed out of the speaker.
-"Why, Dr. Eumedeson!
-How nice to finally meet you in your newfound glory.
+"Why, Dr Eumedeson!
+How nice to see you in your newfound glory.
 You're an awful lot less...dead than I anticipated."

 The doctor chucked.
 "What kind of supersoldier project wouldn't include cellular regeneration?"